 Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
-I wish a good day to the residents of Kugluktuk and to my colleagues here in this House.
+I wish a "good day" to the residents of Kugluktuk and to my colleagues here in this House.

 I wish to express my appreciation to the people of Kugluktuk for forwarding their concerns and issues they want voiced by sharing them with me and our office.
-I also appreciate the visitors to Kugluktuk of our leaders, especially our Premier and several other ministers such as Health and CG&S for the hamlet, and I am very grateful for their visit, as I had requested their presence earlier.
+I also appreciate the visit to Kugluktuk from our leaders, especially our Premier and several other ministers such as Health and CG&S for the hamlet.
+I am very grateful for their visit to Kugluktuk as I had previously invited them.

-I really appreciate that our ministers took the time to visit our communities, and I thank them again.
+I really appreciate that our ministers took the time to visit our communities and I thank them again.
 Thank you, Mr. Speaker.